-1. The right people…
+1. The Right Agenda…

-Agendas that are unfocused, overloaded, and don’t have specific outcomes stated are an invitation to failure.
+Agendas that are unfocused, overloaded, and don’t have specific outcomes are an invitation to failure.
 These agendas try to cover too much in too little time, with the end result being that nothing gets done properly.
-The lack of focus makes it all too easy for discussions to get “off-track.”
+This lack of focus makes it all too easy for discussions to get “off-track.”
 Even worse, agendas that are overloaded with presentations leave no time for meaningful discussion.
 And isn’t that why we are here in the first place?

-- “What specific issues do we want to deal with?”
+- “What specific issues do we want to deal with?” and

 - “What is not up for discussion?”